nagaraj-real/localaipilot-api/README.md

 ## Container Mode

-In Container Mode, LLM API Container acts as a bridge between Ollama container and the Extension enabling fine grained customizations and advanced features like Document Q&A, Chat History(caching), Resource Configuration etc.
+In Container Mode, LLM API Container acts as a bridge between Ollama Container and the Extension enabling fine grained customizations and advanced features like Document Q&A, Chat History(caching), Resource Configuration.

+---

 ### Pre-requisites